 Early postop recovery findings include vaginal discomfort, difficulty urinating, some blood in the urine, swelling, some numbness, and some mental adjustment to the process of healing which most patients undergo.
 Most patients are advised to take up to 2 weeks out of social circulation and we’d prefer that you not drive yourself in the first 14 days, or as long as you are still taking any prescription pain medication.
 You will be asked to avoid placing tampons, pessaries, or any other objects into the vagina.
 After a labiaplasty or any other vaginal rejuvenation procedure, it’s essential that you abstain from vaginal intercourse for a minimum of 4 weeks after surgery.
 Most sutures are dissolvable, but there may be a few that need to be removed at around 14 to 21 days postop.

-We ask that you abstain from exercise for 4 weeks and then return to light fitness routines after that.
+We ask that you abstain from exercise for 4 weeks and then return to light fitness routines after that for the best outcome.
 It is very important that you do get up and walk even the first night following your procedure.
 You may need some special precautions when going to the bathroom.
 Dr. Sayed and his team provide close postop care in the office and with our remote engagement tools.
 You will be asked to take some supplement medications to aid in your recovery, which may include medications for pain, bruising, swelling, and dietary optimization.

 Assuming the patient does not get pregnant or have vaginal childbirth after a labiaplasty, clitoral hood reduction, or vaginal floor repair is performed, the cosmetic and functional improvement is expected to last years, potentially up to menopause and sometimes beyond (depending on the timing of surgery and other factors).
 However, there is a small risk of change in sexual function that may occur and it is important to discuss the techniques and risks in detail with your surgeon before surgery.
 Most women have no long-term deleterious effects on their sexual health or vaginal function after a labiaplasty or other vaginal rejuvenation procedures.